-Balance, January 1, 2017 \$ 150 Gross change related to positions taken in prior years 12 Gross change related to positions taken in current year 35 Gross change related to settlements - Gross change related to lapse of statutes of limitations Balance, December 31, 2017 \$ 197
+Balance, January 1, 2018 \$ 197 Gross change related to positions taken in prior years - Gross change related to positions taken in current year 12 Gross change related to settlements (65) Gross change related to lapse of statutes of limitations Balance, December 31, 2018 \$ 142

-Included in the liability for unrecognized tax benefits as of December 31, 2017, are \$188 million of tax positions for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility.
-The liability for the unrecognized tax benefits as of December 31, 2017 includes \$5 million of unrecognized tax benefits that, if recognized, would impact the Company's effective tax rate.
+Included in the liability for unrecognized tax benefits as of December 31, 2018, are \$135 million of tax positions for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility.
+The liability for the unrecognized tax benefits as of December 31, 2018 includes \$5 million of unrecognized tax benefits that, if recognized, would impact the Company's effective tax rate.

-The Company recognized an increase of \$7 million in accrued interest related to the liability for unrecognized tax benefits as a component of the provision for income taxes. \$6 million of the increase relates to the corporate tax rate reduction enacted as part of the Act in 2017.
-The amount of net interest recognized was \$38 million as of December 31, 2017 and \$25 million as of December 31, 2016.
+The Company recognized a decrease of \$24 million in accrued interest related to the liability for unrecognized tax benefits as a component of the provision for income taxes.
+The amount of net interest recognized was \$15 million as of December 31, 2018 and \$38 million as of December 31, 2017.
 The Company has no accrued penalties related to the liability for unrecognized tax benefits.
 In the next year, the Company does not anticipate the total amount of uncertain tax positions to significantly increase or decrease.

 The Internal Revenue Service (IRS) has completed its examination of MassMutual its subsidiaries for the years 2013 and prior.
-The IRS commenced its exam of years 2014-2015 in September 2017.
+The IRS commenced its exam of years 2014-2016 in September 2017.
 The adjustments resulting from these examinations are not expected to materially affect the position or liquidity of the Company.

-As of December 31, 2017 and 2016, the Company did not recognize any protective deposits as admitted assets.
+As of December 31, 2018 and 2017, the Company did not recognize any protective deposits as admitted assets.